Write an Apology Letter to Your Boyfriend

 Remember not to wait too long before writing your apology.
 An apology letter delivered after a long break may appear careless.
 A few days is likely enough time to allow the most intense emotions to subside slightly, as well as allow yourself some time to think rationally about what you have done and the hurt you have caused.
 The letter that you write your boyfriend does not need to be formal, but it must be honest and sincere in order to be effective.
 Follow the steps below to begin writing.

-- 4Express regret and note what you will do to correct your behavior.Make it clear to your boyfriend that you regret your actions and the hurt feelings they have caused him.
+- 4Make it clear to your boyfriend that you regret your actions and the hurt feelings they have caused him.
 Here, you may also explain any action you will take to ensure that this doesn't happen again.
 Be careful though -- anything you say you will do, you absolutely need to work on doing.
 Words without action will appear dishonest and render your whole apology meaningless.
 That can create a whole other set of issues and put you right back where you started with this apology letter.
-It's better to commit to things you know you can and will do, rather than things he might want you to do that you just can't realistically do.Advertisement
+It's better to commit to things you know you can and will do, rather than things he might want you to do that you just can't realistically do.Express regret and note what you will do to correct your behavior.Advertisement

 Before You Go